filipeveronezi/veronezi.dev/outstatic/content/blog-posts/building-things-that-matter.md

 💡 A programmer doesn't exist to be a logic nerd that creates beautiful code only.
 A programmer should actually be a *builder*.
 A builder of software that solves *real life problems* and helps people in the most diversified ways.

 Your *framework* of choice doesn't matter that much.
 Your *language* of choice matters a little more.
 Your code quality has to be good, though.
 But it will never be perfect.
-So what matters the most is...
+So what matters the most is…

 🔧 *What problems are you solving by building software?*